-It is possible to view, and to feel, desire as life force: the desire of each alive being to have its own life – the desire to grow, to express one’s being, and to procreate – the desire for life to create more life.
+It is possible to view, and to feel, desire as an expression of life force: the desire of each alive being to have its own life – the desire to grow, to express one’s being, and to procreate – the desire of life to create more life.
 In early spring the desire for the return of the light arises strongly in me and others – for the return of the life that light brings.
-Now the light is returning, there is a huge energy for life seen and felt all around.
+When the light is returning, there is a huge energy for life seen and felt all around.

-As shown in the poem below, there is a kind of longing in depression – but it is not desire.
+As shown in the poem below, there can be a kind of longing in depression – but it is not desire.

 I have wanted to lie down in a muddy field –

 to have rain dissolve my bones and my flesh –

 I have wanted my body to be carried by a river

 out onto the sea – shifted like driftwood –